Planck (spacecraft): Results

 Planck started its First All-Sky Survey on 13 August 2009.
 In September 2009, the European Space Agency announced the preliminary results from the Planck First Light Survey, which was performed to demonstrate the stability of the instruments and the ability to calibrate them over long periods.
 The results indicated that the data quality is excellent.

 On 15 January 2010 the mission was extended by 12 months, with observation continuing until at least the end of 2011.
-After the successful conclusion of the First Survey, the spacecraft started its Second All Sky Survey on 14 February 2010, with more than 95% of the sky observed already and 100% sky coverage being expected by mid-June 2010.
+After the successful conclusion of the First Survey, the spacecraft started its Second All Sky Survey on 14 February 2010.
+The last observations for the Second All Sky Survey were made on 28 May 2010.

-Some planned pointing list data from 2009 have been released publicly, along with a video visualization of the surveyed sky.
+Some planned pointing list data from 2009 has been released publicly, along with a video visualization of the surveyed sky.

 On 17 March 2010, the first Planck photos were published, showing dust concentration within 500 light years from the Sun.

 On 5 July 2010, the Planck mission delivered its first all-sky image.

 The first public scientific result of Planck is the Early-Release Compact-Source Catalogue, released during the January 2011 Planck conference in Paris.

 On 5 May 2014 a map of the galaxy's magnetic field created using Planck was published.

 The Planck team and principal investigators Nazzareno Mandolesi and Jean-Loup Puget shared the 2018 Gruber Prize in Cosmology.
 Puget was also awarded the 2018 Shaw Prize in Astronomy.

 2013 data release

 On 21 March 2013, the European-led research team behind the Planck cosmology probe released the mission's all-sky map of the cosmic microwave background.
 This map suggests the Universe is slightly older than thought: according to the map, subtle fluctuations in temperature were imprinted on the deep sky when the Universe was about 370,000 years old.
 The imprint reflects ripples that arose as early in the existence of the Universe as the first nonillionth (10−30) of a second.
 It is theorised that these ripples gave rise to the present vast cosmic web of galactic clusters and dark matter.
+The 2013 release found an asymmetry in the statistics of the CMB with respect to viewing angle in the sky, determining that "deviations from isotropy have been found and demonstrated to be robust against component separation algorithm, mask choice and frequency dependence", more commonly known as the Axis of evil (cosmology).
 According to the team, the Universe is 13.798±0.037 billion-years-old, and contains 4.82±0.05 % ordinary matter, 26.8±0.4 % dark matter and 69±1 % dark energy.
 The Hubble constant was also measured to be 67.80±0.77 (km/s)/Mpc.